handracs2007/sites/blog/bootgrafana/index.md

 ```

 ##### Creating a REST API
 Now that we have the dependency set-up, let's start by creating a new RESTful API.
-This will be just a simple endpoint that will greet the API caller with a message *_Hello Monitoring_*.
+This will be just a simple endpoint that will greet the API caller with a message *Hello <name>.
+Greetings for monitoring*.
 It is a very simple class as below.
 ```kotlin
 import org.springframework.web.bind.annotation.GetMapping
 import org.springframework.web.bind.annotation.PathVariable